stephenbaidu/playing_with_words/README.md

 ### Functions
-- Plots the number of time a character (a-z), follows another other characters
+- Plots the number of time a character (a-z), follows other characters

 ### Running the scripts